Chapter 12: Documentation Styles: MLA and APA

 - Example of citing two authors: (DePalma & Alexander, 2015).

-When citing three or more authors, include all of their names the first time you cite them.
-For each citation following the first, use the first author’s last name and “et al.”
+When citing three or more authors, use the first author’s last name and “et al.”

 If you’re directly quoting, then include page numbers